-The Corporation is is engaged in the exploration, development and production of oil, natural gas and mineral properties in Western Canada.
+The Corporation is engaged in the exploration and development of oil, natural gas and mineral properties in Western Canada.
 The Corporation's registered office is 1250, 639 - 5th Avenue SW, Calgary, Alberta, Canada and the principal place of business is 538 Hurricane Drive, Calgary, Alberta, Canada, T3Z 3S8.
 The Corporation is listed on the TSX Venture Exchange under the trading symbol "GX".